 Whilst most commercial leases will have a rent suspension provision which is triggered when the premises are incapable of beneficial use/occupation, these clauses are typically linked to physical damage or destruction to the property (e.g. where a fire destroys the property), being in turn tied to the landlord’s building insurance cover for rent in such circumstances.
 So, whilst this is something to check (along with insurance policies generally), such clauses are unlikely to apply to the present situation.

 If so, a failure to pay rent or other sums due would be a breach of the lease.
-However, in light of the Government’s agreement to put in place a moratorium on lease forfeiture (currently up to 30 September 2020), the landlord will be unable to evict a tenant for non-payment of rent or other sums falling due under the lease.
+However, in light of the Government’s agreement to put in place a moratorium on lease forfeiture (currently up to the end of 2020), the landlord will be unable to evict a tenant for non-payment of rent or other sums falling due under the lease.
 This approach encourages businesses that are able to make their rent payment to do so, whilst providing three months’ grace to those that are struggling.

 The Government has now extended the statutory moratorium to include a ban on commercial landlords from issuing statutory demands and winding-up petitions against tenant companies unable to pay rent and other sums under the lease due to the impact of coronavirus.
 Whilst a landlord can still present a winding up petition against a tenant company, under the new measures the petition must first be reviewed by the court to determine why the company is unable to pay its debts.
 If the court is satisfied that the inability of the tenant to pay the rent relates to the coronavirus, the petition will be dismissed.
 The ban also extends to landlords exercising Commercial Rent Arrears Recovery (CRAR) unless they are owed 189 days of unpaid rent.